adriasell/Multi-omics-integration-Tutorial/README.md

 * Understand the results of multi-omics integration
 * Evaluate the algorithm’s performance

-By the end of the session, you’ll have a hands-on understanding of how RGCCA works and how to apply it to multi-omics data.
+We will integrate multi-omics data — including proteomics, urine and serum metabolomics, gene expression, and DNA methylation — using Regularized Generalized Canonical Correlation Analysis (RGCCA).
+The outcome variable will be standardized body mass index (zBMI) at 9 years old.
+The objective of this analysis is to identify multi-omic signatures predictive of BMI in later childhood while gaining a hands-on understanding of the application of RGCCA to multi-omics data integration.

 For this practical tutorial, we will use data from the HELIX exposome study.
 The HELIX study is a collaborative project between six longitudinal, population-based birth cohort studies from six European countries (France, Greece, Lithuania, Norway, Spain and the UK).